Oniferi

-Oniferi (Onieri) is a comune (municipality) in the Province of Nuoro in the Italian region Sardinia, located about 120 km north of Cagliari and about 15 km southwest of Nuoro.
+Oniferi (Onieri) is a town and comune (municipality) in the Province of Nuoro in the autonomous island region of Sardinia in Italy, located about 120 km north of Cagliari and about 15 km southwest of Nuoro.
+It has 823 inhabitants.

-Oniferi borders the following municipalities: Benetutti, Bono, Orani, Orotelli.

 The Oniferi economy is mostly based on animal husbandry.
 Sights include several Nuragic and pre-Nuragic archaeological sites, such as the Necropolis of Sas Concas.

+Oniferi borders the municipalities of Benetutti, Bono, Orani, and Orotelli.

+Demographics

+As of 2026, the population is 823, of which 50.7% are male, and 49.3% are female.
+Minors make up 15.4% of the population, and seniors make up 24.7%.

+Immigration

+As of 2025, immigrants make up 4.4% of the population.
+The 5 largest foreign countries of birth are Morocco, Romania, Albania, Belgium, and Germany.